Sanrax/flashcart-guides/docs/tutorials/formatting.md

         The commands in this guide are case-sensitive.
 Enter them exactly as written, or there may be unintended consequences.

         Formatting an SD card will WIPE ALL FILES on it.
-If you have any data on the SD card that you would like to keep, back it up your PC before formatting.
+If you have any data on the SD card that you would like to keep, back it up to your PC before formatting.

     === "sdFormatLinux"